MarineMaaan/ITAI-1378-Midterm_FruitFreshnessTimer/README.md

 ## Solution Overview

-A computer vision model trained on the FruitVision dataset can classify a fruit's current state as 'fresh' or 'spoiled'.
-The model's confidence in this assessment (e.g., 80% fresh) can then be used as a proxy for its current stage of ripeness.
-By mapping this confidence score to established spoilage timelines for that specific fruit, the system can translate the 'freshness' percentage into an estimated number of remaining edible days.
+This system will take two user inputs: an **image of a fruit** and its **storage condition** ("Pantry" or "Refrigerator").
+A computer vision model will classify the fruit (e.g., "Banana") and its current state, outputting a freshness confidence score (e.g., "80% fresh").

+This score is then mapped to a "Total Days" timeline sourced from the **USDA FoodKeeper dataset**.
+The system calculates the remaining shelf-life (e.g., "2-3 days remaining") and also provides valuable **contextual storage tips** (e.g., "Tip: Skin will blacken in the fridge, but the fruit inside is still good!").

 ---